 How frequently you should have your eyes dilated depends on many factors, including the reason for your exam, your age, your overall health, and your risk of eye diseases.

 With glaucoma being a major cause of vision loss in the United States, the National Eye Institute recommends that those at higher risk for glaucoma do so annually or every two years.
 While anyone can develop glaucoma, people with a higher risk include individuals above the age of 60, African Americans aged 40 years and over, and those with a family history of the disease.

 Also, the American Academy of Ophthalmology has specific recommendations for diabetic patients.

-- Type 2 diabetics, should have their eye exam at the time of diagnosis and every year therafter.
+Type 2 diabetics, should have their eye exam at the time of diagnosis and every year thereafter.

 Our state-of-the-art SeaView optometric eye care center in Lake Worth provides comprehensive services for your whole family.
-We have invested in the latest diagnostic tools to provide you with prescriptions for the clearest vision as well as detect any eye problems.
-An extensive range of eye wear and sunglasses helps cater to diverse tastes.
+We have invested in the latest diagnostic tools to provide you with prescriptions for the clearest vision as well as to detect any eye problems.
+An extensive range of eyewear and sunglasses helps cater to diverse tastes.
 If we do not have the frames you desire, we will be happy to order them for you!
-As contracted providers for most insurance plans we can help you make optimal use of your benefits to maintain healthy eyes.
+As contracted providers for most insurance plans, we can help you make optimal use of your benefits to maintain healthy eyes.

 Call SeaView Eyecare at 561-790-7290 or contact us online to schedule an appointment at our eye exam center in Palm Beach County, FL.